 I have a lot of photos online, both on this site and on social media.
 Once I post those photos, anyone with a modicum of computer savvy can take them and use them without my permission.
 So why would I send my photos into the wild without any control?

 It's because I stand to gain more than I lose.

 A couple of weeks ago, a potential customer found some of my photos of the U.S. Capitol and contacted me for purchase of either prints or a file so they could print their own.

 That isn't an uncommon scenario at all.
 There are some photographers who would let the file go for much less than a print.
 Their logic is that they don't face the additional cost of printing, so the file should be cheaper.

 I don't see it that way at all.

 If I release a file at high resolution capable of printing, I have no control over where it may go or how it may be used.
-The potential lost of income for releasing a high resolution file is pretty serious.
+The potential loss of income for releasing a high-resolution file is pretty serious.

 Most clients balk at that price, but they understand the logic.
 Their objective isn't really to have the file, anyway.
 They want a print and are looking for the easiest and most cost-effective way to buy a piece of art.

 The photos I release on the Internet have a low resolution and aren't suitable for printing.
 If someone wants a copy for their personal collection, it's no sweat to me.
 I've earned thousands of backlinks for my Creative Commons photos and occasionally a prospective buyer will see an image, leading to a new sale.